do3-2023/fzo-monitoring/README.md

 $ k3d cluster create mycluster -p "8082:30080@agent:0" --agents 2
 ```

-This will created a cluster exposing a potential `NodePort` on port 30080, mapped to the host's port 8082.
+This will create a cluster exposing a potential `NodePort` on port 30080, mapped to the host's port 8082.

 ## Application